Deletion in abstract Voronoi diagrams in expected linear time and related problems: Insertion in a Voronoi-like diagram

+Since $J(\beta)$ can enter any region in $\vld(\pp)$ at most once (except case~(c), Observation~\ref{obs:insert-beta})) it cannot \emph{cut out} a face that may remain in the interior of $D_\pp$.
+In addition, $J(\beta)$ cannot pass through any region of an arc in $\pp\setminus\pp_\beta$, thus, such a region must be enclosed by $J(\beta)$ and will be deleted.
+Hence, any face of $\ins$ must be incident to a boundary arc of $\pp_\beta$, satisfying also the second requirement of Definition~\ref{def:vld}.
+Since, by Theorem~\ref{thm:vldunique}, the Voronoi-like diagram of a boundary curve is unique, it follows that $\ins=\vld(\pp_\beta)$. \end{proof}

-The tracing of $J(\beta)$ within $\vld(\pp)$, given the endpoints of $\beta$, can be done similarly to any ordinary Voronoi diagram, see e.g., \cite{K89}~\cite[Ch.~7.5.3]{Aurenbook} for AVDs, or \cite[Ch.~7.4]{MMM} \cite[Ch.
-5.5.2.1]{preparatashamos} for concrete diagrams.
-For a Voronoi-like diagram this can be established due to the basic property of Lemma~\ref{lem:propertyR}.
-In particular, when computing $J(\beta)$ and entering some region $R(\gamma)$ at a point $v_i$, we scan $\partial R(\gamma)$ counterclockwise for the first intersection with $J(s_\beta, s_\gamma)$ to determine $v_{i+1}$, see Figure~\ref{fig:tracing}.
-The first such intersection is indeed the endpoint of edge $e_i$.
-Lemma~\ref{lem:propertyR} assures that no other intersection of $J(s_\beta, s_\gamma)$ with $\partial R(\gamma)$, before $v_{i+1}$, is possible, because such an intersection would yield a component of $J(s_\beta, s_\gamma) \cap R(\gamma)$ with a labeling contradicting Lemma~\ref{lem:propertyR}, see Figure~\ref{fig:tracing}.
+The tracing of the merge curve $J(\beta)$ within $\vld(\pp)$, given the endpoints of~$\beta$, can be done in linear time similarly to tracing such a curve in any ordinary Voronoi diagram, see, e.g.,~\cite[Ch.~7.5.3]{Aurenbook}.
+This is correct as a result of the cut property of Lemma~\ref{lem:propertyR}.
+When $J(\beta)$ enters a region $R(\gamma,\pp)$ at a point $v_i$, we can determine $v_{i+1}$ by scanning $\partial R(\gamma,\pp)$ counterclockwise sequentially until we encounter the first intersection with $J(s_\beta, s_\gamma)$.
+Lemma~\ref{lem:propertyR} assures that no intersection of $J(s_\beta, s_\gamma)$ with $\partial R(\gamma,\pp)$ between $v_i$ and $v_{i+1}$ is possible, such as the one shown in Fig.~\ref{fig:tracing}.
+Thus, we can state the following fact.

-Special care is required in cases (\ref{item:splitregion}), (\ref{item:splitgap}), and (\ref{item:deletegaps}) of Observation~\ref{obs:insert-beta}, in order to identify the first edge of $J(\beta)$; in these cases, $\beta$ may not overlap with any feature of $\vld(\pp)$, thus, a starting point for tracing $J(\beta)$ is not readily available.
-In case (\ref{item:splitregion}), we trace a portion of $\partial R(\alpha)$, which does not get deleted afterwards, thus it adds to the time complexity of the operation $\ins$ (see Lemma~\ref{lem:insertion-time}).
-In cases (\ref{item:splitgap}) and (\ref{item:deletegaps}), we show that if no feature of $\vld(\pp)$ overlaps $\beta$, then either there is a leaf of $\vld(\pp)$ in the neighboring $\Gamma$-arc or $J(\beta) \subseteq \overline{R(\alpha)}$.
-In either case a starting point for $J(\beta)$ can be identified in $O(1)$ time.
-Notice, if $J(\beta) \subseteq \overline{R(\alpha)}$, then it consists of a single bisector $J(s_\beta,s_\alpha)$ (and one or two $\Gamma$-arcs).

-The following lemma gives the time complexity to compute $J(\beta)$ and update $\vld(\pp_\beta)$.
-The statement of the lemma is an adaptation from \cite{KP17arxiv}, however, the proof contains cases that do not appear in a farthest segment Voronoi diagram. $|\cdot|$ denotes complexity.